 Embracing Your Shadow Side

 Life can be very challenging at times and we do whatever we can to keep going.
-This means we may need to repress aspects of ourselves so we can cope, and this starts early on in childhood.
+This means we may need to repress certain aspects of ourselves so we can cope, and this starts early on in childhood.
 All of these repressed wounds, traumas, behaviours and emotions can be called our shadow side.
 Shadow work is the process of bringing attention to these unconscious parts, so they can be integrated.
-These hidden parts have a massive impact on our life, creating difficulty in relationships, not allowing us to manifest the things we want, and keeping us from living fully.
+These hidden parts have a massive impact on our life, keeping us from living fully.

 People inadvertently say things to us that hit up against our shadow side.
 A comment makes us feel abandoned, alone, rejected or unloved.
 We may get defensive, arguing back or withdrawing into ourselves - all as a means to cope with the pain of the wounds lying beneath the surface.
 We may not know why we're behaving like that, perhaps feeling like we're being overly sensitive.
-Getting triggered like this, can give us an opportunity to look at what might be hiding beneath the surface.
-You can ask yourself, why was it painful when that person said that to me?
+You can try asking yourself, why was it painful when that person said that to me?
 What is this really about?
-When was there a time where I felt like this in my past?
+When was there a time where I felt like this in the past?

-Here are some common aspects that we may hide from ourselves:
+Here are some common aspects that many of us hide from ourselves:

 - Victim pattern - we may unknowingly want sympathy, love, and/or attention, by holding onto and sharing our victim stories with others.
 We may feel a sense of ease in believing we're a victim, because then we have no reason to push ourselves out of our comfort zone.

 - Rage, disgust and hatred towards people in your life – many of us are unaware of these strong emotions sitting below the surface.
 This can leak out into passive aggressive behaviours such as being cold and harsh with communication.